journeyman-cc/smeagol/resources/public/content/Introduction.md

 ## Todo

+* Currently, you need to do a 'git init' in the *resources/public/content* directory to initialise a git repository there - it should automatically create one if none exists, but does not currently do this;
 * Image (and other media) upload;
 * Improved editor.
 The editor is at present very primitive - right back from the beginnings of the Web.
-It would be nice to have a rich embedded editor like [Hallo](https://github.com/bergie/hallo) or [Aloha](http://aloha-editor.org/Content.Node/index.html) but I havenven't (yet) had time to integrate them!
+It would be nice to have a rich embedded editor like [Hallo](https://github.com/bergie/hallo) or [Aloha](http://aloha-editor.org/Content.Node/index.html) but I haven't (yet) had time to integrate them!
 * Improved security.
 Having the passwords in plain text rather than encrypted is just basically poor; having the passwd file in *public* space is also poor (although I believe it cannot be accessed via HTTP).
 Essentially, authentication mechanisms should be pluggable, and at present they aren't;
 * Mechanism to add users through the user interface;
 * Mechanism to change passwords through the user interface;